emmaworthington/amoc-reconstruction/readme.md

 ----------

   - A reconstruction of the AMOC using an empirical regression model shows no decline between 1981 and 2015.
-  - The resolution of the reconstruction is improved enough to show decadal and pentadal variability
+  - The resolution of the reconstruction is sufficient to show decadal and pentadal variability
   - The dynamics of the AMOC at 26°N mean that single-layer models are insufficient to reconstruct low frequency changes associated with deep water masses.

 Abstract